WasiqulIslam/NoteBook/README.md

 Otherwise that document will be corrupted.
 So, if needed keep a backup of your notes.

-Password Hint: If you are sure that your pc is secure, you can keep your password in Settings.txt file.
+Password/code Hint: If you are sure that your pc is secure, you can keep your password/code in Settings.txt file.

 Sample date/time format:
 [%1$Td-%1$Tb-%1$TY %1$tI:%1$tM%1$Tp %1$Ta(GMT+6)]